bhanu-19/anova-and-manova/README.md

-# anova-and-manova
+# gaussian discriminant analysis

-Here , we are performing anova and manova tests
+Here , we are performing discriminant analysis using gaussian functions and observing thr decision boundary